ecmwf/metview-python/docs/api/comp_toc.rst

     * - :func:`direction`
-      - Computes meteorological wind direction using U and V wind components
+      - Computes the wind direction

     * - :func:`divrot`
-      - Computes the rotational wind from a vorticity :class:`Fieldset`
+      - Computes the rotational wind from a spectral vorticity :class:`Fieldset`

     * - :func:`divwind`
-      - Computes the divergent wind from a divergence :class:`Fieldset`
+      - Computes the divergent wind from a spectral divergence :class:`Fieldset`

     * - :func:`geostrophic_wind`
-      - Computes geostrophic wind on pressure levels
+      - Computes geostrophic wind on pressure levels in a :class:`Fieldset`

     * - :func:`streamfn`
-      - Computes the stream function from a vorticity :class:`Fieldset`
+      - Computes the stream function from a spectral vorticity :class:`Fieldset`

     * - :func:`uvwind`
-      - Computes u/v from a vorticty and divegence :class:`Fieldset`
+      - Computes u/v from a spectral vorticty and divegence :class:`Fieldset`

     * - :func:`velpot`
-      - Computes the velocity potential from a divergence :class:`Fieldset`
+      - Computes the velocity potential from a spectral divergence :class:`Fieldset`

     * - :func:`xy_from_polar`
       - Computes the x and y components from polar components